rh-mobb/documentation/content/aro/private-cluster.md

 Public and Private clusters will have [--outbound-type](https://learn.microsoft.com/en-us/cli/azure/aro?view=azure-cli-latest#az-aro-create) defined to LoadBalancer by default.
 It means all clusters by default have open egress to the internet through the public load balancer.

-If you want to change the default behavior to restrict the Internet Egress, you have to set --outbound-type during the creation of the cluster to UserDefinedRouting and use a Firewall solution from your choice or even Azure native solutions like Azure Firewall or Azure NAT Gateway.
+To change the default behavior and restrict the Internet Egress you have to set `--outbound-type` to `UserDefinedRouting` during cluster creation, and set up a traffic to run through a Firewall solution.
+This can either be a 3rd party solution or a native Azure solution such as Azure Firewall/Azure NAT Gateway.

-If you want to proceed with the UserDefinedRouting option for the Internet Egress, run through the step of one of the two following options
+If you want to proceed with the `UserDefinedRouting` the two examples below show how this can be achieved through either Azure NAT gateway **or** Azure Firewall + Internet Egress.

-#### Nat GW
+#### 1a.
+NAT Gateway

-This replaces the routes for the cluster to go through the Azure NAT GW service for egress vs the LoadBalancer.
-It does come with extra Azure costs of course.
+This option replaces the routes for the cluster to go through the Azure NAT GW service for egress vs the LoadBalancer.
+This will incur extra Azure costs.

 {{% alert state="info" %}}You can skip this step if you don't need to restrict egress.{{% /alert %}}